mearlboro/mearlboro.github.io/experience.md

 ### Netcraft
 #### Internet services developer
-##### 2017 - present
+##### 2017 - 2020
-My work at [Netcraft](https://netcraft.com){:target="_blank" rel="noopener noreferrer"} branches into many fields of internet security.
-I have started with content filtering, then moved on to working in automated countermeasures against internet fraud.
-Sometimes I follow up where the automated systems are limited, tracking down institutions or people all over the internet in order to let them know their website has been compromised.
+My work at [Netcraft](https://netcraft.com){:target="_blank" rel="noopener noreferrer"} tackled many fields of internet security.
+I have started with content filtering, then moved on to phishing site detection on the web or social platforms, automated security examination of networks, and automated countermeasures against internet fraud.
+Sometimes I would follow up where the automated systems were limited, doing detective work to track down institutions or people all over the internet in order to let them know their website has been compromised.

-I also worked in phishing site detection on the web or social platforms and automated security examination of networks.

-Currently I'm running and interpreting the Netcraft web server survey which collects statistics about all websites on the internet.
+I have also been one of the runners of the Netcraft Web Server Survey, which collects statistics about all websites on the internet.
 <br/>
 <br/>